hatf0/b.0xcc.pw/content/posts/virtual-virtual-classes/_index.md

 IMPLEMENT_CONOBJECT(TestClass);
 ```
 One would assume it's just as easy to add a new file, define our class, and be on our way.
-This is correct.. if you have the source code.
+This is correct, but only if you have the source code.
 Unfortunately, the most source code that we have is from the IDA Decompiler, and the engine source code.
-We're working from a DLL, with several critical methods we need inlined..
+We're working from a DLL, with several critical methods we need inlined.

 How, exactly, do we go about this?

+First, we need to talk about DLLs.

 ## A Primer On DLLs
 A DLL, or a Dynamic Link Library, is the Windows-equivalent of a `.so` object on Linux.
 We can either: